jsliacan/flagmatic-w/README.md

 ### Verifying stability ###

+*Sage is needed.* Tested with Sage-7.4 on Mac OSX Sierra and Ubuntu 16.04

 From a folder where your certificates are and where you have writing permissions, type:

     $ sage -python inspect_certificate.py <cert1> --stability <bound> <tau> <B> [[<cert2>] <cert3>]